Ignition

 Arete

-"The sun is the collapse that learnt to burn"
+"The sun is a collapse that learnt to burn"

 The Threshold

-You arrive unlit – not dark, but reflective.
-A mass so dense that, caught in the right light, you could be mistaken for a star.
-You ache with the weight of who you refused to become – decades of heat, compressed to a mute core.
-The density holds.
-Until it can't.
+You arrive unlit: not dark, but reflecting.
+A body so dense that, under the right light, it could pass for a star.
+You buckle under the weight of what would not ignite.
+Decades of heat compressed into a mute core.
+The core holds – until holding becomes collapse.

 The Way